MuriloKrominski/English_Language_Database_2020-Murilo_Krominski/README.md

 <b>20,465 unique keywords:</b><br>
 https://raw.githubusercontent.com/MuriloKrominski/Open-Source-application-for-language-learning-with-AI./master/keywords.csv

-These keywords will be used to train OXFORD models.
+These keywords will be used to train and simplify the OXFORD models.

 ## OXFORD Database 2019 (academic use):